wwami-pipeline/NWHCP-docker/readme.md

 Before deploying, you have to stop current running services.

-cd into this folder, run:
+cd into this folder, pull so that you have lastest reop and run:
 ```
-docker-compose kill
+sudo docker-compose -f docker-compose-prod.yml kill
 ```

 Or just simply rm running containers.